Frequently Asked Questions About Prostate Cancer

 Can I Still Maintain My Sexual Activity While on Treatment?

 Erectile dysfunction is a possible side effect of radiation therapy; however it is less common in radiation therapy patients than in patients who choose surgery alone.
-The probability of erectile dysfunction is dependent on various factors, such as diabetes and heart disease.
-Other treatments, such as hormone therapy, can also influence the risk of erectile dysfunction.
+The probability of dysfunction is dependent on various factors, such as diabetes and heart disease.
+Other treatments, such as hormone therapy, can also influence the risk of dysfunction.
 You should discuss with your treatment team what is best for you.